FirelyTeam/firely-terminal-pipeline/README.md

    - description: 'Boolean flag to run fsh-sushi on the current repository to generated conformance resources based on FHIR shorthand'
    - required: false
    - default: false
+ * SUSHI_VERSION:
+   - description: 'Version of SUSHI used for compiling the FSH files'
+   - default: '3.13.1'
+   - required: true
  * SUSHI_OPTIONS:
    - description: 'Custom options passed to SUSHI.
 See https://www.npmjs.com/package/fsh-sushi'
    - required: false